Birthgap — global fertility and the timing of parenthood

 Based on the most recent published official birth records (and Birthgap harmonisation where noted).

-• Total maternal rate near global bottom, ranked 32/38 countries
+• Total maternal rate among lowest globally, ranked 32/38 countries

-• Average maternal age among oldest globally, ranked 11/38
+• Average maternal age rising, ranked 11/38 globally

 Key fertility indicators — Japan